 The weather is nice and our children are spending more time outside.
 Which is great!
 But that usually means more injuries and ailments for them.
-Here are some tips for the correct way to deal with 5 of the most common injuries/ailments that can occur.
+Here are some home remedies to deal with 5 of the most common injuries/ailments that can occur.

-1. Burns – A minor burn is red and tender with minor swelling.
+A minor burn is red and tender with minor swelling.
 To treat this, place the burned skin under cold running water to cool the area.
 Do not put ice on it as it can slow healing.
 If a blister does form do your best to keep it intact and do NOT pop it.
 A popped blister will give bacteria a chance to enter and cause infection.
 Apply a bandage after the wound cools down.
 Do not put grease, butter or ointment on the burn as this actually keeps the heat in.
-If the burn was severe enough that the skin was burned off then you need to seek immediate medical attention
+Seek immediate medical help for severe burns.

 To sum things up, many of the common summer ailments can be handled outside of your physician’s office by using these tips above.
-However, you should always call your doctor if you have questions or concerns throughout the summer or any time at all.
+However, you should always call a family medicine doctor if you have questions or concerns throughout the summer or any time at all.
 Here’s to a safe rest of the summer!

 Original post date: July, 2014.
 Revised: May, 2019.